apluslms/aplus-manual/rst_guide/basic_syntax.rst

 .. rst-class:: pull-right

-| :glyphicon-info-sign:`\ ` **Read more about**  `specifc admonitions <https://docutils.sourceforge.io/docs/ref/rst/directives.html#specific-admonitions>`_
+| :glyphicon-info-sign:`\ ` **Read more about**  `specific admonitions <https://docutils.sourceforge.io/docs/ref/rst/directives.html#specific-admonitions>`_

 |

 Generic
 '''''''
 Generic admonitions allow you to define the title and the content of the admonition.
-As well as the specific admonitions the generic admonition are rendered as an offset block in the document.
+Similarly to the specific admonitions, the generic admonitions are rendered as an offset block in the document.

-Generic admonitions :important:`syntax` consist of the admonition type directive, a title and the admonition content.
+Generic admonition's :important:`syntax` consists of the admonition type directive, a title and the admonition content.

 :glyphicon-console:`\ ` **Code example**